viamedici-spc/configurator-ts/README.md

 automatically initiated when the user resumes activity.
 The previous configuration state is fully restored before executing the latest user action.

+### Optimistic Decisions

+Decisions are applied optimistically to the configuration state, enhancing the perceived responsiveness of the configurator application and improving the overall user experience.

+When a user selects a value, the configuration state immediately reflects this selection as an explicit inclusion.
+The UI component — such as a toggle button or a drop-down menu — instantly displays the user’s choice.
+Once the HCE fully processes the decision, the resulting consequences are applied asynchronously to the configuration state.

 ### Apply Explain Solution

 When a configuration conflict is detected and explained, the library makes it easy to apply the desired solution to